Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 A forgery kit combined with your knowledge of history improves your ability to create fake historical documents or to tell if an old document is authentic.

 **Investigation**
-When you examine objects, proficiency with a forgery kit is useful for determining how an object was made and whether it is genuine.
+When you examine objects, Proficiency with a forgery kit is useful for determining how an object was made and whether it is genuine.

 **Other Tools**
 Knowledge of other tools makes your forgeries that much more believable.
-For example, you could combine proficiency with a forgery kit and proficiency with cartographer's Tools to make a fake map.
+For example, you could combine Proficiency with a forgery kit and Proficiency with cartographer's Tools to make a fake map.

 **Quick Fake**
 As part of a short rest, you can produce a forged document no more than one page in length.
 As part of a long rest, you can produce a document that is up to four pages long.
 Your Intelligence check using a forgery kit determines the DC for someone else's Intelligence (Investigation) check to spot the fake.